krishna-thapa/scala-play-demo/Overview.md

 # Major epic for the future work:
 -[x] Add Play Cache
-    - To resolve not to get random record that has been called like within past 500 records
+    - To resolve not to get random record which has been called like within past 500 records
+    - Quote of the day has to be stored in cache for 5 days
     - See [play caching](https://www.playframework.com/documentation/2.8.x/ScalaCache)
     - Use of stack to store and remove the old one once the new are added and give size
     - Look into how it can be stored and how to check the contains in efficient manner
     - Time limit and speed and where to store the codes

--[x] Authorization and Authentication (might create a different microservice) // update with password encrypt
+-[x] Authorization and Authentication (might create a different microservice)
-    - Use of JWT to create a token and use for auth and authentication
+    - Use of JWT to create a token and use for authorization
     - Have to create a different database to store roles and user details
+    - Password has to be hashed in the database
+    - Use of play session to store and validate jwt token in the backend
-    - Use that in the backend to give authorization and in front-end can use to hid/show the UI (fav button)
+    - Token has to be stored in the client-server to pass them on each api calls in the header
+    - Two roles and permissions for an admin and normal user

 -[x] Search functionality for the project
     - Create an API endpoint that takes the author name and returns the first top 10 matched names from the Author columns in `quotaations` table.
 Minimum length for the input text is 3.